Being broke sucks. Worrying about bills and living paycheck to paycheck also sucks. And the thought of that being for a lifetime is demoralizing.

 4. You spend money on things you can’t afford

-A big problem many people have is not living below your means.
+A big problem many people have is not living within your means.

 It’s how to end up in debt quickly, financing items you can’t afford, and wasting more money on interest.